What if you could go straight into training without first running a warm-up routine of some sort?

 What if we left the warm-ups to the players?
 Do you think they’d do a better or worse job?

 Chances are those warm-ups would look quite different.
 Players tend not to like the formulaic warm-ups we coaches design for them.
 They instead favor something a bit more free form.
 In fact, they might simply prefer to just play themselves warm.
-This is done by starting at a low intensity and building up from there.
+They do this by starting at a low intensity and building up from there.

-This is what the players at Midwestern State seem to like to do.
-In the 15-20 minutes before the official start of practice during my first Spring they did a little bit of shoulder warm-up, but then quite quickly got into playing small-side games (like Winners/Queen of the Court).
+This is what the players at Midwestern State seemed to like to do when I was there.
+In the 15-20 minutes before the official start of practice during my first Spring they did a little bit of shoulder warm-up, and a bit of pepper, but then quite quickly got into playing small-side games (like Winners/Queen of the Court).
 They obviously didn’t go 100% right away.
 By the time we started practice, though, they were pretty ready to go.
 As a bonus, they’d gotten a fair number of quality contacts.
+Same thing with both the men and women at Medaille.

 Aside from the players warming-up how they best see fit (or enjoy), this sort of player-directed system offers some other benefits.
 For one, it allows them to enjoy themselves without being under Coach’s supervision.
 For another, depending on the group it can either be a good collaborative exercise and/or one which furthers the identification and development of leaders in the squad.